 A short-term debt rating of not less than A2 by Standard and Poor’s Corporation or a rating of not less than P2 by Moody’s Investors Service or an equivalent rating from any other reputable credit rating agency.
 A federal agency shall be deemed to have an Approved Credit Rating if its financial obligations under the Tariff are backed by the full faith and credit of the United States.

+1.6A Behind the Meter Generation:

+A generation unit that delivers energy to load without using the Transmission System or any distribution facilities.